UNC IN SEVILLA

 Websites for the university degree programs at the Campus Universitario EUSA:

-Students in the Spanish Advanced Studies (SAS) program may choose courses from the regular offerings of many of the facultades of the Universidad de Sevilla.
+Students in the Advanced Program (AP) may choose courses from the regular offerings of the Universidad de Sevilla.
 Note that the “curso” (i.e., Curso 1°) refers to the year of the course in the Spanish curriculum (1° = ‘first year’, 2° = ‘second year’, 3° = ‘third year’, etc).
 The higher the course, the more background information you will be expected to know.

 • **Due to high demand, 1st year Grado courses are not available in any facultad.
 You will only be able to enroll in 2nd-year classes and above.

-Websites for some facultades at the Universidad de Sevilla:
+Information for other facultades at the Universidad de Sevilla:

 Facultad de Psicología